Camerano underground city is a dense and, partially unknown, a network of tunnels and chambers carved in the sandstone below the old town.

 Origin and purpose of the city are still uncertain.
 It was used for different purposes and by different people in the past.
 It’s unclear who and why built this complex.

 Weirdly enough, there aren’t many references describing the tunnels in the local historiography.

 During the Second World War was used as a bomb shelter.

-For the tradition, the underground city always existed.
-Oral tradition suggests that ” there is more of Camerano below than above,” testifying the great planimetric development of the underground paths , and that ” the caves are as old as the country is old .”
+According to the local tradition, the underground city always existed.
+Oral tradition suggests that ” there is more of Camerano below than above,” testifying the great planimetric development of the underground paths, and that ” the caves are as old as the country is old .”

-Camerano has very ancient origins , the first prehistoric settlements dates back to the Chalcolithic (III millennium BC).
+Camerano has very ancient origins, the first prehistoric settlements date back to the Chalcolithic (III millennium BC).

-The caves have been used as places of worship and assembly: evidence are two underground churches with circular and octagonal shape with ornaments and religious symbols, related to orders of warrior monks.
+The caves have been used as places of worship and assembly: evidence is two underground churches with a circular and octagonal shape with ornaments and religious symbols, related to orders of warrior monks.

 Camerano underground city had a protective purpose: tunnels allowed the population to hide in case of sieges and threats against the country.